I'm Pregnant—What Should I Do Next?

 Nine months sounds like a long time until you start counting down the days.
 Then it goes by quickly—even faster if you found out you were pregnant late.
 Make a game plan early and give yourself enough time to get everything done.
 Things such as:

-all takes time.
+These all take time.
 If you’re unsure how to go about doing the things you need to do, you can look for help in your area.
-There are many programs available for pregnant women who’re down on their luck, or have become pregnant unexpectedly.
+There are many programs available for pregnant women who are down on their luck, or have become pregnant unexpectedly.

 If you’re pregnant and homeless or don’t have a secure source of income, you may want to visit your local human service department.
 They offer assistance for families in need and can help set up child support when the other parent is absent.
 Sometimes they may be able to help with housing.

-Sign up for low income housing as soon as you can—if you need to—because the waiting lists for those programs can be long and It can sometimes take years to get in.
+Sign up for low-income housing as soon as you can—if you need to—because the waiting lists for those programs can be long and can sometimes take years to get in.
 If you don’t have a home, or are not living in a suitable environment for a child, you might get bumped up the list.